mint-lab/dl_tutorial/README.md

 ## Deep Learning Tutorial with PyTorch
-_Deep learning tutorial with PyTorch_ was initiated to teach undergraduate students in [SeoulTech](https://en.seoultech.ac.kr/) about basic concepts of deep learning and hands-on practices with [PyTorch](https://pytorch.org/).
+_Deep learning tutorial with PyTorch_ has been initiated to teach undergraduate students in [SeoulTech](https://en.seoultech.ac.kr/) about basic concepts of deep learning and hands-on practices with [PyTorch](https://pytorch.org/).
 Even though there are so many good lectures and tutorials on deep learning, I would like to share my humble slides and examples because I also have learned many things from open and public lectures, tutorials, and articles.
 I hope that my slides and examples are also helpful to others.

 * Download [my tutorial slides](https://github.com/mint-lab/dl_tutorial/releases/download/misc/dl_tutorial.pdf)
 * Download [my practice examples in a ZIP file](https://github.com/mint-lab/dl_tutorial/archive/master.zip)

 This tutorial is the last part of my four sequels of tutorials.
 Many examples and practices are connected each other.
-Please refer my previous ones also.
+Please refer its neighborhood tutorials also.
-1. Python Tutorial: From Begineers to Intermediate
+1. Python Review: From Beginners to Intermediate
-2. Mathematical Intuition with SciPy: Preparation for ML and DL
+2. Programming meets Mathematics: Building Mathematical Intuition with SciPy
 3. Machine Learning Tutorial with Scikit-learn
 4. [Deep Learning Tutorial with PyTorch](https://github.com/mint-lab/dl_tutorial)